ymoisan/streamlit-folium/user-stories.md

 **Option 1 : deliberate sync**

 A user could zoom/pan in the map to their heart's content without any ST control being updated.
 Users could even select features without ST controls updating.
 Only when the user is satisfied with their selection can they click a "Synchronize" button that would likely go through some data mangling function to extract e.g. filename or file url from the [JSON/dict] returned from the Folium selection and update the ST control with that information.
+Or we just get a bbox for the current viewport or selection and pass it on to a function that will query some backend, like a STAC API, to get the list back and populate the ST controls accordingly ?

 **Option 2 : live sync**